 - Bubble wrap: This air-filled material, most commonly used for its effectiveness in securing fragile items, is designed to absorb any sudden shocks during the moving process.

-Properly wrap a protective layer around all fragile and valuable pieces or items that you don’t want to get scratched during transit.
+Properly wrap a security layer around all fragile and valuable pieces or those that you don’t want to get scratched during transit.
 There’s no right or wrong option — any of these packing materials will keep your items safe during the move.

 When putting your belongings in the box, place the heavier items on the bottom and lighter ones on top.
 Pack as many things as you can into one container without overfilling it.
 The more items you place, the fewer boxes you need overall, saving you money in the long run.

 Related: How to Pack Artwork During a Move